-To realize the benefits of nanotechnology, it is important to protect workers potentially exposed to ENMs in research, production, and use [Schulte and Salamanca-Buentello 2007; Nasterlack et al. 2008; Howard and Murashov 2009].
+Nanotechnology is a rapidly developing area of science and technology that promises great benefits.
+To realize these benefits, it is important to protect workers potentially exposed to ENMs in research, production, and use [Schulte and Salamanca-Buentello 2007; Nasterlack et al. 2008; Howard and Murashov 2009].
 The NIOSH NTRC strategic plan identifies and creates the information needed for risk management programs that will control and prevent adverse health effects in workers.
 NIOSH will translate NTRC research findings into products that the nanotechnology community will use to develop and implement appropriate risk management practices to minimize worker exposure to ENMs.
 NIOSH will also evaluate how research results and risk management guidance developed by NIOSH influences others to take action to prevent exposure to hazards related to ENMs.
 The concepts of burden, need, and impact have always been important considerations in NIOSH project selection and priority-goal-setting processes.

-Burden includes estimates at the societal level of analysis of the broad consequences of everything from which all workers suffer, that is, estimates of the total effect of worker injury and illness.
+Burden includes estimates at the societal level of analysis of the broad consequences of everything from which all workers suffer, that is, estimates of the total result of worker injury and illness.

-Key components of Need involves identification of an information gap that requires filling and a determination of whether (and why) NIOSH is the most appropriate organization to conduct the research to fill the gap.
-Factors such as intellectual capital, statutory authority, mission relevance, unique infrastructure, and financial capital are a few considerations.
+A key component of Need involves determination of whether (and why) NIOSH is the most appropriate organization to conduct the research.
+Factors such as intellectual capital, statutory authority, mission relevance, and financial capital are a few considerations.
 NIOSH has a comparative advantage if it can produce something at a lower opportunity cost or more efficiently than its competitors or if no one other than NIOSH would undertake the activity.

 Impact is a measure of the significance of contributions and the potential to improve worker health and safety on the basis of evident or anticipated end outcomes or well-accepted intermediate outcomes.
-A significant factor in demonstrating impact is that the activity will produce or have a clear pathway to produce a substantial effect in one or more of the strategic goals.
+A significant factor of demonstrating impact is that the activity will produce or have a clear pathway to produce substantial impact in one or more of the strategic goals.